 So I’ve arrived!
-After nearly four hours of nose to tail in searing temperatures on Dante’s inner infernal circle also-known-as the M25 I’ve managed to escape out west for heavenly week at Filly Island (more on that in a later post).
+After nearly four hours of nose to tail in searing temperatures on Dante’s inner infernal circle also-known-as the M25 I’ve managed to escape out west for heavenly week at Filly Island*.

-I’m accompanied by two red gem lettuces, a lemon, and a knobbly, baby flavourful Lebanese cucumber…all about as wilted as I. I also had a rather sweating bag of parmesan.
-All (excluding me) were panting to be used up.
-And, of course, I never travel without a bottle of my beloved Fumo (‘naturally smoked with wood’) olive oil from Muraglia.
+I’m accompanied by two red gem lettuces, a lemon, and a knobbly, baby flavourful Lebanese cucumber…all about as wilted as I. I also have a rather sweating bag of parmesan.
+All (excluding me) are panting to be used up.
+And, of course, I never travel without a bottle of my beloved Fumo (‘naturally smoked with wood’) olive oil in beautiful ceramic bottles from Muraglia.

-Mouse had thoughtfully left a jar of mayonnaise and some cracked black pepper at Filly Island.
-She’d also asked if I’d water her plants, which included mint, so I felt I was entitled to cut the odd sprig as ‘pay’ (although I was a bit concerned my famous brown fingers might not justify my earnings).
+Mouse has thoughtfully left a jar of mayonnaise and some cracked black pepper at Filly Island.
+She’s also asked if I’d water her plants, which include a billowing pot of mint, so I feel entitled to cut the odd sprig as ‘pay’ (although I’m a bit concerned that my famous brown fingers might not justify my earnings).

 What then, quickly, to put together for salad.

-The answer was to add some cooked chicken from the Co-op in the High Street, thus making a kind of nearly-Caesar-salad, but any leftover chicken would do well.
+The answer is to add some cooked chicken from the Co-op in the High Street, thus making a kind of nearly-Caesar-salad, but any leftover chicken you happen to have would do well.

 It turned out to be surprisingly good.
 Here’s how to do it.

 Recipe for a chicken salad for cheats with lovely lemony mayo dressing